 When upgrading from TFS 2008 or TFS 2010

 Each version of Team Foundation Server (TFS) typically introduces one or more changes to work tracking.
-To gain access to the new features that rely on these changes, your existing team projects must be updated.
+To gain access to the new features that rely on these changes, your existing projects must be updated.

-The Configure Features wizard is designed to make the update process pain free, however, customized team projects may prevent the wizard from being successful.
+The Configure Features wizard is designed to make the update process pain free, however, customized projects may prevent the wizard from being successful.
 If you're upgrading from TFS 2008 or TFS 2010, you have some additional steps.

 This option is simpler, but will result in more downtime, especially if your TFS databases are very large.
-It may not work if you have customized your team projects heavily.
+It may not work if you have customized your projects heavily.

 - Upgrade your TFS instance to TFS 2012 by downloading the TFS 2012 ISO.